agustinamartinezpozo/agustinamartinezpozo.github.io/_pages/about.md

 ***Welcome to my academic webpage!***

-I write papers under my full name but prefer *Agustina* otherwise.
 I am an Assistant Professor (Lecturer) in Economics at the [University of Leicester](https://le.ac.uk/school-of-business); I hold a Ph.D. from [Universidad Carlos III de Madrid](http://economics.uc3m.es/).

 I am an applied microeconomist with research interests in Political Economy, the Economics of Social Media, and Social Networks.

-You can find my CV [here](https://alejandraagustinamartinez.github.io/files/martinez_cv.pdf) and contact me at *<a href="mailto:a.martinez@leicester.ac.uk ">a.martinez@leicester.ac.uk</a>*.
+You can find my CV [here](https://agustinamartinezpozo.github.io/files/martinez_cv.pdf) and contact me at *<a href="mailto:a.martinez@leicester.ac.uk ">a.martinez@leicester.ac.uk</a>*.